 Step 1 For Deviled Spider Web Eggs Begins In Your Instant Pot

-In order to make the spider web portion of this, you will need to use my recipe for Halloween Spider Web Eggs.
+To make the spider web portion of this, you will need to use my recipe for Halloween Spider Web Eggs.

-Step 2: After the Hard Boiled Eggs Have An Ice Bath It’s Time To Color Them With Webs
+Step 2: After the Hard Boiled Eggs Have An Ice Bath, It’s Time To Color Them With Webs

 Lightly roll your egg on the counter with a little pressure to crack it all over but leave that eggshell on the soon-to-be creepy spiderweb eggs that are deviled!